-Phobia is an irrational worry of something that’s not usually harmful.
+Phobia is an irrational worry about something that’s not usually harmful.
 The word originates from the Greek words Phobos, which means fear or horror.
 Phobias are different from ordinary fears because they cause enormous suffering, and are likely to interfere with the victims’ lifestyles at home, work, or school.

 Human beings with such fears stay away from phobia-inducing items or situations and live with intense fear or stress.
 Phobias are a type of anxiety disorder, which is very basic.
-They’re thought to have an effect on more than 30 percent of U.S. adults at some point in their lives.
+They’re thought to have an effect on more than 30 per cent of U.S. adults at some point in their lives.
 In the diagnostic and statistical manual of intellectual problems, fifth edition (DSM-five), the American Psychiatric affiliation outlines several of the most common fears.

 However, there are many weird and unheard phobias that can make daily life a hassle.
 Here’s a list of some of the weird irrational fears one could ever come across-

 This term has a Greek origin, wherein the Greek word, “arachi” means “groundnut” and “butyr” or butter and “phobia” meaning fear.
 It is the fear of getting suffocated by peanut butter, as it may stick to your mouth’s roof.
 Most people face no issue in consuming peanut butter, while a few rare ones simply can’t.
 This phobia is listed in the ‘simple‘ category of phobia.

 - Uncontrollable tension on being exposed to peanut butter.

 - A strong fight-or-flight reaction while you are in a situation in which peanut butter is being served or is close to you.

 - Heart palpitations, nausea, sweating, or tremblings whilst exposed to peanut butter.